icinganalysis/icinganalysis.github.io/content/NACA-TN-2904.md

 mechanical analogy are reviewed herein, and a machine setup together with all the pertinent computations involved for a representative trajectory are presented.

-In those days, "computer" was a job title for a person, and not the machine.
-In Figure 15 below, two computers turn the input cranks to produce output rotation on the pen plotter in the middle.
+In Figure 15 below, two people turn the input cranks to produce output rotation on the pen plotter in the middle.

 ![Water-drop-trajectory analog.](images/naca-tn-2904/Figure15.png)